DEVELOPEST/gtm-core/README.md

 brew install gtm
 ```

+There also is a debian package available under the [latest release](https://github.com/DEVELOPEST/gtm-core/releases/latest)

 ### Manual install

 To install GTM manually on macOS, Windows or Linux, read the wiki: https://github.com/DEVELOPEST/gtm-core/wiki/Installation